 The Call to Be Holy

 But the call to be holy is clear in the Scripture.
-And nowhere more explicitly that in 1 Peter 1:15-16 where we are told, “But just as he who called you is holy, so be holy in all you do; for it is written: ‘Be holy, because I am holy.’”
+And nowhere more explicitly than in 1 Peter 1:15-16 where we are told, “But just as he who called you is holy, so be holy in all you do; for it is written: ‘Be holy, because I am holy.’”
 Peter is quoting from several passages in Leviticus (Lev.
-11:44,45; 19:2) and he makes it clear that being holy is something that God expects from each of us.
+11:44,45; 19:2), and he makes it clear that being holy is something that God expects from each of us.
 Holiness is not just for the elite Christian (whatever that is) but is for all of us.

-But somehow we have managed to convince ourselves that it is OK to not be holy.
+But somehow, we have managed to convince ourselves that it is OK not to be holy.
 It is good enough to live a decent life, hang out with other Christians sometimes, be a part of a church, read the Bible, and put some money into the offering plate.
 But is that enough?
 Is God satisfied with me just dipping my toe into the pool?
 Or does he really want, and expect, me to plunge into the deep end of the pool?

 What Is Holiness?

 The Greek word hagios is translated as holy and means separated.
 I believe that the best place to understand what this means in the Bible is to look at the book of Leviticus.
 Leviticus is a challenging read for many today.
 It is filled with descriptions of sacrifices and a host of laws that sometimes leave us scratching our heads.
 But a primary emphasis of Leviticus is holiness.

 Leviticus illustrates very well what it means to be holy.
 It contains instructions for the dedication of the Tabernacle and all of its furnishings.
 It also gives directions for consecrating the priests and their clothing.
 And, finally, instructions for handling the offerings made by the people.
 It is easy for us today to hurry through all of this instruction.
 Especially since we may view it as irrelevant to us today.